MaxAFriedrich/ansible-roles/git-clone/README.md

 # git-clone

-This role clones a git repository to a specified directory.
-And creates the directory if it does not exist.
+Clones a git repo to a directory (creates it if missing).

-## vars

-- `repo`: The git repository to clone. **Required**
-- `dest`: The directory to clone the repository to.
-Default is `/docker`.
-- `branch`: The branch of the repository to clone.
-Default is `main`.
+Usage

+- hosts: all
+  roles:
+    - role: git-clone
+      vars:
+        repo: "<required>"
+        dest: /docker
+        branch: main